Jectes/Zerodaytechlabs/README.md

 The resources section provides curated cybersecurity references, reporting platforms, and official guidance from trusted organizations.

 Resources are designed to help users move from awareness to action without getting buried under technical noise.
 Cybersecurity already has enough acronyms.
-We do not need to summon the alphabet dragon unless necessary.
+We do not need to summon the alphabet dragon unless absolutely necessary.

 ---